-Bugs have a way of finding their way into your home in Connecticut.
+Pests and critters have a way of finding their way into your home.
 They hitch rides on pets.
 They sneak in with the groceries.
 They walk in through cracks and vents.
 It’s always unsettling to find them in your basement, kitchen or bathrooms.
 The dilemma is getting rid of them without harming the occupants you do want in your home.
-These three tricks can help keep pests at bay without resorting to potentially harmful DIY chemical pest control.
+There are several natural ways to keep pests away without resorting to potentially harmful DIY chemical pest control.

 Put the following in a spray bottle and shake well: